 - Iceberg lettuce

-Note: If you are planning on engaging in extreme fitness or activity, it is advisable to talk with a professional, such as a registered nutritionist or your primary health care professional, about increasing electrolyte doses.
+Note: If you are planning on engaging in extreme fitness or activity, it is advisable to talk with a professional, such as a registered nutritionist or your primary health care professional, about increasing electrolytei XElectrically charged minerals in blood or body fluids that affect the amount of water in the body and the acidity of the blood. doses.

 Main Idea: Consume 2200 mL (women) or 3000 mL (men) of water per day for general health.
 As exercise increases, consider introducing hydrating foods and coconut water in your diet.Be mindful of electrolyte balance with extensive exercise.